rajivos/FB-Lite/README.md

 A Mongo Express React Node JS stack application.

-MongoDB: A document-based open source datbase.
+MongoDB: A document-based open source database.
 Express: A web application framework for Node.js
 React: A JavaScript fornt-end library for building user interfaces.
 Node.js: JavaScript ruin-time environment that executes JavaSCript code outside of a browser.